inducer/dagrt/leap/vm/codegen/NOTES.md

 * Analyses should not modify the input object in any way.

-* Analyses are called by constructing an analysis object.
-Slow analyses should have a separate construction method.
-(Hence they cannot be re-used for different objects.)
+* Analysis objects are called by passing the object to be analyzed as a constructor argument (hence analyses objects cannot be reused to analyze different objects).
+Slow analyses should have a method that runs the analysis separate from the construction.